GOOD FOOD OR GOOD ADVERTISING?

 Acana Wild Prairie Dog Carna4 Orijen Adult Dog Go - Fit and Free

-Deboned Chicken Fresh Chicken Boneless Chicken Chicken Meal
+Fresh Chicken Meat Fresh Chicken Fresh Chicken Chicken Meal

-Turkey Meal Organic Sprouted Barley Seed Whole Herring De-boned Turkey
+Chicken Meal Organic Sprouted Barley Seed Whole Herring De-boned Chicken

 Please note, that for this example we used mostly chicken products.
 Tail Blazers has many other types of foods available as well.